Children's Hospital of Philadelphia: Third location 1916–1974

-In 1967, after years of lobbying hospital physician and anesthesiologist, Dr. John Downes finally opened up a pediatric intensive care unit (PICU) at CHOP, the first of its kind in the United States.
+In 1967, after years of lobbying hospital physicians and anesthesiologists, Dr. John Downes finally opened up a pediatric intensive care unit (PICU) at CHOP, the first of its kind in the United States.
 Downes was inspired by pediatric and adult intensive care units in Europe and wanted to open a state-of-the-art unit in Philadelphia to care for the sickest of children.
 Before the creation of a PICU at CHOP, children who required advanced care were often cared for on the surgery wards and recovery rooms.
 Most of these children were cared for by anesthesiologists in the recovery room.

-Fourth hospital 1974–present
+Fourth location 1974–2022

-Construction of the new hospital at a new site on the west side of the Schuylkill River at 34th Street and Civic Center Boulevard, adjacent to the campus of the University of Pennsylvania, was begun in 1969 and the first building was opened in 1974.
+Construction of the new hospital at a new site on the west side of the Schuylkill River at 34th Street and Civic Center Boulevard, adjacent to the campus of the University of Pennsylvania, began in 1969, and the first building was opened in 1974.
 This present Children's Hospital complex occupies part of the site of the old Philadelphia General Hospital and Blockley Almshouse.